0xbaitan/BiaPlanner/README.md

 - **Understanding how pnpm interacts with Docker and writing appropriate Dockerfiles**:
   pnpm (2015).
 Working with Docker | pnpm. [online] pnpm.io.
 Available at: https://pnpm.io/docker [Accessed 17 Oct.
 2024].

+- **Using mysql in a docker compose setup**:
+  Chuck, C. (2018).
+How to Create a MySql Instance with Docker Compose - Chris Chuck - Medium. [online] Medium.
+Available at: https://medium.com/@chrischuck35/how-to-create-a-mysql-instance-with-docker-compose-1598f3cc1bee [Accessed 18 Oct.
+2024].